-Add Web client control functions.
+· Add web client control functions

-If you want a JavaScript function to be invoked when a page is loaded, use the ONLOAD parameter of the DFHMDX macro in your customization macro.
+If you want a JavaScript function to be called when a page is loaded, use the ONLOAD parameter of the DFHMDX macro in your customization macro.
 For example, if you code:

 '''

 DFHMDX MAP=AD001,ONLOAD='jset(''CWI is wonderful'',''Hello there!'')'

 '''